radius logo

 What Are These Taxes?

 Split property tax rolls – where commercial and residential properties are subject to different property tax rules or rates - are currently used by over a dozen states.
-Some states utilize separate property tax rates for residential and commercial properties while others tax a percentage of a property’s value based on its classification (for example 55% of the standard rate for residential properties, 70% for commercial properties and 75% for industrial properties).
+Some states utilize separate property tax rates for residential properties and commercial properties while others tax a percentage of a property’s value based on its classification (for example 55% of the standard rate for residential properties, 70% for commercial properties and 75% for industrial properties).

 Since its passing in 1978 Proposition 13 has limited state property tax assessments on any property in California to 1% of the purchase price of that property, subject to an annual increase of either the rate of inflation or 2%, whichever is less.
 Reassessments occur only when a property is sold.